Picture of the glowing or flashing red light on the JBL Charge 5 speaker.

 5. How to Turn On JBL Charge 5 Bass Mode

-1. JBL Charge 5 Official Support Page at JBL.com
+1. JBL Charge 5 Official Product Page

 2. Where to Buy the JBL Charge 5